 As discussed in Note 3, the Council has accounted for the payment of pooling of capital receipts within the accounts as effective from 1 April 2004.
-If the legal challenge put forward by Capita Treasury Solutions Limited (the Council's Treasury Advisors) was successful, the Council could benefit by approximately £50,000.
+If the legal challenge put forward by Link Treasury Solutions Limited (formerly Capita Asset Services) (the Council's Treasury Advisors) was successful, the Council could benefit by approximately £50,000.